 Studio photographers will appreciate that the Epson R-D1 (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6400 is a recent model that features in the current product line-up of Sony.
 In contrast, the R-D1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the R-D1 from Epson.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Epson R-D1 Manual (free pdf) or the online Sony A6400 Manual.
+Further information on the features and operation of the R-D1 and A6400 can be found, respectively, in the Epson R-D1 Manual (free pdf) or the online Sony A6400 Manual.